edgeworx/docs/content/en/docs/apps/demo-apps/heart-rate.md

 ---

-## Deploy using Darcy Cloud Portal
+## Deploy using Edgeworx Cloud Portal

-Deploying the Heart Rate Application from the Darcy Cloud platform is extremely simple.
-Make sure you have [added at least 1 node]({{<ref "/docs/cloud/adding-nodes/add-node.md">}}) to your Darcy Cloud [project](../../more/terminology#project), then follow the steps below:
+Deploying the Heart Rate Application from the Edgeworx Cloud platform is extremely simple.
+Make sure you have [added at least 1 node]({{<ref "/docs/cloud/adding-nodes/add-node.md">}}) to your Edgeworx Cloud [project](../../more/terminology#project), then follow the steps below:

-1. Go to your Darcy Cloud project page
+1. Go to your Edgeworx Cloud project page
 2. Select `Apps`
 3. Click on `+ DEPLOY APP`
-4. Click on `DARCY HEART RATE DEMO`
+4. Click on `Edgeworx HEART RATE DEMO`
 5. Select the node(s) where you want it to run
 6. Click `DEPLOY`